 Semester or Year in AthensStudents may spend a semester or year in Athens, Greece, where the ancient world comes alive.
 A vibrant capital city, Athens is a center of international business and the hub of an efficient and extensive transportation system which makes the beauty of Greece readily accessible.
-All students are required to enroll in either modern or classical Greek as one of their five courses.
-The curriculum is organized into two tracks: Ancient Greek Civilization and Mediterranean Studies.
+All students are required to enroll in modern Greek as one of their five courses.
+Areas of study include anthropology, archaeology, art history, classics, gender studies, history, international relations, philosophy and political science.
 Students live in simply furnished apartments with other American students.

 Semester or Year in DelhiThrough the Institute for the International Education of Students (IES), USC undergraduates have the opportunity to spend a semester or year studying in Delhi, India’s capital city.
 At the IES Delhi Center, students take a Hindi language course and courses about India (taught in English) in the humanities and social sciences.
 They also have the option of taking some of their courses at Delhi University’s Ramjas College in the fall semester or Jawaharlal Nehru University (JNU) in the fall or spring semesters.
 As JNU is a graduate-level institution, students wishing to take courses there should have completed several upper-division undergraduate courses in their major at USC.
 Both Ramjas College and JNU offer a wide range of courses in the humanities and social sciences.
 The program includes some daylong, overnight and multi-day excursions.
 The program staff also helps interested students find volunteer opportunities in Delhi.
 Students may choose to live with other American students in the IES Student Residence or with an Indian host family.
 Students can expect to commute to classes daily.
 The fall term runs from mid-July to the beginning of December.
 The spring term runs from the first week of January to the second week of May.